 Under those sobering circumstances I changed my mind about school and proceeded to earn my MBA from UC Berkeley’s Haas School of Business in 2006.
 And I discovered something funny: school actually becomes enjoyable when you focus on the learning and stop worrying about grades.
 Work is also more fun if you don’t need the money!

-For 2020 and beyond, I’m deploying capital more surgically in lower valuation, higher yielding real estate in the heartland of America.
+Since 2016, I’ve been deploying capital more surgically in lower valuation, higher yielding real estate in the heartland of America.
 The global pandemic and lockdowns have accelerated the work from home and remote work trend I’ve been talking about since 2016.

 Coastal city real estate has become too expensive, so I decided to sell a San Francisco rental house in June 2017 for 30X its annual gross rent.
 The property taxes for the rental house alone were $23,000 a year.
 With the birth of my son in 2017, I no longer wanted to waste time dealing with PITA tenants.

-* Will never fail due to a lack of effort because effort requires no skill.
+* I will never fail due to a lack of effort because effort requires no skill.

 * If asked to define “happiness” in one word, I would choose the word “progress.”
 Progress in our relationships with loved ones, progress in our occupations, and progress in our spirituality all create happiness.